werval/werval/README.md

 - `org.qiweb:org.qiweb.runtime:0` to run or extend `org.qiweb.runtime.Main`
 - `org.qiweb:org.qiweb.test:0` in your test code to get a test environment

-The maven plugin is `org.qiweb:org.qiweb.maven:0`, goal `devshell` to run the Development Shell.
+The maven plugin is `org.qiweb:org.qiweb.maven:0`, goal `qiweb:devshell` to run the Development Shell.

 The gradle plugin is `org.qiweb:org.qiweb.gradle:0`, is applied using